slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On mentorship

 <!--
-> *"Good teaching is 1/4 preparation and 3/4 theatre."  -- Gail Godwin*
-> *"A good teacher does not teach facts, he or she teaches enthusiasm, open-mindedness and values."  -- Gian Carlo Rota*

 - Teach principles, not formulas.
 Understand, don't memorize.
 - What do I do that is most annoying to you?
 Say thank you and don’t discuss it.
 Don’t act on it.
 JRtruust put it in your mind.
 -->